 IPv4 vs IPv6

-While both IPv4 and IPv6 have their own private address ranges, they differ significantly in structure and capacity.
-The IPv4 private address ranges are:
+IPv4 and IPv6 both have their own private address ranges, but they're pretty different in how they're set up and what they can handle.
+The IPv4 private ranges look like this:

-This expansion allows for a greater number of devices while still maintaining the benefits of private addressing.
+This bigger address space means you can connect a lot more devices while still getting all the benefits of private addressing.

 Frequently Asked Questions